inUtil-info/whin2-contrib/README.md

 You need to become a whin user to get your user credentials.
 There's a free Tier for home-Lab owners which will cover (hopefully) all your needs, so there's no intrinsic cost associated to use whin.
 If you click on this [link](https://www.youtube.com/watch?v=uOZ-oH4kP58) you can watch a step-by-step video showing how to get subscribed to whin **free Tier**.

+After you are subscribed, you can follow this [video](https://youtu.be/qC_U80JGyUw) to install and set up the nodes included on whin package.

 If you don't like following videos, the back-end API documentation and how-to tutorials can be found [here](https://rapidapi.com/inutil-inutil-default/api/whin2/).

 All whin nodes installed share a configuration node that stores your user credentials.
 Once you get subscribed an ApiKey will show up: copy it; then open the configuration node and paste it on the field named: *ApiKey*.
 That's all you need to do to start using whin.